Afterschool Teaching Site Coordinator – South Portland

 Now accepting applications until all positions are filled.

-Apply online at our website, attach resume and cover letter to application.
+Apply online at our website, attach resume and cover letter to the application.

 Incomplete applications or missing materials will not be considered for this position.